Intelsat 904

 Intelsat 904 (or IS-904) is a communications satellite operated by Intelsat.

 Launch

 Intelsat 904 was launched by an Ariane 4 rocket from Guiana Space Centre, Kourou, French Guiana, at 06:59 UTC on February 23, 2002.

 Capacity and coverage

-The 4,680 kg satellite will provide television and internet services to Europe, Asia and Australia through its 76 C band and 22 Ku band transponders after parking over 60 degrees east longitude.
+The 4,680 kg satellite provides television and internet services to Europe, Asia and Australia through its 76 C band and 22 Ku band transponders after parking over 60 degrees east longitude.